AndriiHnedko/react-native-ci-cd-example/examples/bitrise/README.md

 ## Build

-This workflow builds both iOS and Android apps for development, staging, and production environments.
+This workflow builds both iOS and Android apps for development, staging, and production environments using Fastlane.
-Since each environment is linked to a separate App Store Connect organization, the approach to connecting the Apple Developer Account differs:
-- In the development environment, the App Store Connect API key is used via Fastlane.
-- In other environments, the connection is established via Apple ID through the Bitrise web interface.
+All environments use Apple ID authentication for connecting the Apple Developer Account via the Bitrise web interface.

-Bitrise automatically determines the method to use, and both options are compatible with Fastlane.
+Android builds are delivered to Firebase App Distribution, and iOS builds are delivered to TestFlight — both via Fastlane.
+Additionally, build artifacts are stored in Bitrise for download.

-At the end of the build, a Slack notification is sent to the channel indicating success or failure.
+A Slack notification is sent to the channel at the end of the build to indicate success or failure.

 ## Features